 - Reschedule patients who show any signs of a cough or fever or who describe having any concerning warning signs

-- Prioritize high risk patients (immune compromised, over 60 y.o. etc.) with early morning appointments so less contact with other people
+- Prioritize high-risk patients (immune compromised, over 60 y.o. etc.) with early morning appointments to minimize contact with other people

-- When booking patients, we are spreading out the schedule so there are less people in the waiting room (A maximum of two people at a time)
+- When booking patients, we are spreading out the schedule so there are fewer people in the waiting room (a maximum of two people at a time)

 - If a patient is being accompanied, their escort should wait in the car to limit the number of people in the waiting room and promote social distancing, unless the patient needs their help.
 The escort will be given a mask to wear if needing to remain with the patient.